klikaba/cms9-demo/README.md

 ```html
 post.field('Title')
 ```
-To create some Post type in CMS9 admin panel we define fields and types.
-For each field we must create name, so we could access in app with this part of the code "post.field('Title')".
-For example, if we have created text are filed with name 'Description' we would access to value of this filed with "post.field('Description')"
+To create a Post type in the CMS9 admin panel we have to define the fields and types.
+For each field we must create a name, so we can access it in the app with this part of the code "post.field('Title')".
+For example, if we have created a post type with a field(text-area) under the name of "Description" we would access the value of this filed with the following code "post.field('Description')"

 Before running the server, make sure that you have created some Post Types and populate/create it's data.